-It’s important to find the right balance between sitting and standing.
-Standing all day can lead to back pain, knee problems, and other health issues while sitting at a desk is easier on your eyes but may be detrimental for mental well-being if you have an office job that requires most of the work done from behind a computer screen.
+It’s crucial to find the right balance between sitting and standing.
+Standing all day can lead to back pain, knee problems, and other health issues while sitting at a desk is easier on your eyes but may be detrimental to mental well-being if you have an office job that requires most of the work done from behind a computer screen.

 Finding this middle ground will allow for more breaks without feeling guilty about being lazy or not getting enough exercise.
 Those who are unable to stand up as often as they should due to long hours spent working might be worth investing in some anti-fatigue mats or furniture so that there are no-slip hazards when walking around near desks.

 - Gallagher, Kaitlin M., Troy Campbell, and Jack P. Callaghan.
 “The influence of a seated break on prolonged standing induced low back pain development.”
 Ergonomics 57.4 (2014): 555-562.

 - Nelson-Wong, Erika, and Jack P. Callaghan.
 “Changes in muscle activation patterns and subjective low back pain ratings during prolonged standing in response to an exercise intervention.”
 Journal of Electromyography and Kinesiology 20.6 (2010): 1125-1133.